Wichita mother creates support group for moms who lose children to gun violence

-“This is a club that I don’t want anyone to ever join ever,” said Danita White, mother who lost sun to gun violence.
+“This is a club that I don’t want anyone to ever join ever,” said Danita White, a mother who lost her son to gun violence.

 Several moms in Wichita have collages of their sons’ pictures displayed throughout their homes.
 It’s a sign of remembrance after such a tragic loss.